Why Stream is the Best Alternative to PubNub Chat

 Simple Migration

 Stream can work with you painlessly and seamlessly migrate from PubNub to Stream.
-With our import tools and customizable interfaces, we can help you transition your platform from PubNub and into Stream Chat in minimal time.
-Companies typically switch to Stream either from an in-house built messaging solution or from a different third-party chat API because of our:
+With our import tools and customizable interfaces, we can help you transition your platform from PubNub to Stream Chat in minimal time.

 - Scalability